Trusted by 1000+ companies

 Retention Risk Is Real

-For many Brazilian professionals, the path to Portuguese (and therefore EU) citizenship was a core part of their personal and career planning.
-A 2-year extension to that timeline is not trivial — it delays access to EU labour market freedom, affects mortgage eligibility, and in some cases changes family planning decisions entirely.
+For many Brazilian professionals, the path to Portuguese, and therefore EU citizenship was core to their personal and career planning.
+A 2-year extension is not administrative noise.
+It delays EU labour market freedom, affects mortgage eligibility, and in some cases changes decisions about where to settle long-term.

-For Brazilian professionals considering relocation to Portugal from 2026 onward, the new rules also affect the initial entry pathway.
-CPLP nationals can no longer convert tourist or short-stay entries into residence permits — they must arrive on the correct visa from Brazil.
-This makes the employer-sponsored route through a D3 (highly qualified professional) visa or EU Blue Card more important than ever as the primary compliant pathway.
+The new law also tightens how Brazilians can establish residency.
+CPLP nationals can no longer convert tourist or short-stay entries into residence permits, they must arrive on the correct visa from Brazil.
+This makes employer-sponsored routes more critical for new hires than they have ever been.

-For companies recruiting from Brazil, reach out to Jobbatical team for Guide to Hiring Brazilian Workers in Portugal ; It details the full landscape of available pathways, CPLP salary benchmarks, and compliance obligations.
+For companies recruiting from Brazil, Jobbatical's guide to hiring Brazilian workers in Portugal covers the full landscape of entry pathways, CPLP salary benchmarks, and compliance obligations in 2026.

 Official Sources